- Home

 Mark Gann, Sergeant

-Sergeant Gann began his Law Enforcement career with the City of Murphy in December of 2000 as a Police Officer.
+Sergeant Gann began his Law Enforcement career with the City of Murphy in December 2000 as a Police Officer.
 Before coming to Murphy PD, he served as a reserve officer for the Tom Bean Police Department and a full-time police officer for the City of Bells.
-Sergeant Gann graduated from the Texoma Regional Police Academy as a Texas Peace Officer in 1997.
-Sergeant Gann has served in various positions in his career including, Patrol Officer, Court Security, Patrol Corporal, Detective and Police Sergeant.
+Sergeant Gann graduated from the Texoma Regional Police Academy in 1997.
+Sergeant Gann has served in various positions in his career, including Patrol Officer, Court Security, Patrol Corporal, Detective, FTO Sergeant and Patrol Sergeant.

-Sergeant Gann holds an Advance Peace Officer Certification with only a few hours away from obtaining his Master Peace Officer Certification from TCOLE, the State of Texas governing board for Law Enforcement Professionals.
-Sergeant Gann has held positions as Field Training Officer, Crisis/Hostage Negotiator, Internal Affairs Investigator and Crime Scene Specialist.
-Sergeant Gann was selected one of fifteen Law Enforcement Officer’s (Only one in Texas this course) by The U.S. Department of Justice (F.B.I.) nationwide for a Crime Scene Survey, Documentation and Reconstruction at Marshall University in Huntington, West Virginia in 2007.
-Sergeant Gann was selected as Officer of the Year in 2002.
+Sergeant Gann holds a Master Peace Officer Certification from TCOLE, the State of Texas governing board for Law Enforcement Professionals.
+Sergeant Gann has held positions as Field Training Officer, Crisis/Hostage Negotiator, Internal Affairs Investigator, and Crime Scene Specialist.
+Sergeant Gann was selected as one of fifteen Law Enforcement Officers (the only one in Texas to receive this honor) by the U.S. Department of Justice (FBI) nationwide for Crime Scene Survey, Documentation, and Reconstruction at Marshall University in Huntington, West Virginia, in 2007.
+Sergeant Gann was also President of the 139th class of Police Supervision at the Institute of Law Enforcement Administration in 2023.
+Sergeant Gann was selected Officer of the Year in 2002 and Supervisor of the Year in 2022.

-Sergeant Gann is originally from Tom Bean, Texas graduating Tom Bean High School.
-In his spare time Sergeant Gann enjoys spending with his family and being outdoors.
+Sergeant Gann is originally from Tom Bean, Texas and graduated from Tom Bean High School.
+In his spare time, Sergeant Gann enjoys spending time with his family and being outdoors.

 Jonathan Hunter, Sergeant